AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- List of paid and free tools: owasp.org/www-community/Component_Analysis#tools-listing
 - IAC: Infrastructure as code.
 Generally a great thing for security, since it's very helpful with change management (view the diffs in a repository), Disaster Recovery, and eliminates things like humans forgetting steps or mistyping configuration.
 - Web Proxies: Great for testing well-known vulnerabilities like injection, XSS, etc. Lets you mess with the data being sent directly to the application.
+- Fuzzing: Send invalid, unexpected, or generally garbage to the system and see what happens.
+Do things crash?
+Does it fail elegantly?
+	- Check Urls, APIs, input fields, cookies, headers... any inputs.
 -